-Figure 3: Average time for strong (\times -curve) and strict argument-fixed (+-curve), n varying from 200 to 500
+FIGURE 3 - Average time for strong (×-curve) and strict argument-fixed (+-curve) enforcement, n varying from 200 to 500

 Then, we compared the three different approaches on families of AFs with 200 arguments, letting the cardinality m of E to vary from 1 to 70.
 The aim of this comparison is to study the impact of the cardinality of E on the enforcement operators behaviors.
-We did not discard trivial sets from the experiments, since our approaches can delete attacks, rendering a conflicting set conflict-free.
-This allows us to illustrate the failure rate of strong enforcement, which is unsurprisingly high, since enforcement is impossible as soon as the enforcement request is not conflict-free in the input AF.
-Indeed, with a probability p for an attack to occur between two arguments, the probability for a set of arguments E of cardinality m to be conflict-free is $(1-p)^m$.
+Unsurprisingly, strong enforcement has a high failure rate, since it is impossible as soon as the enforcement request is not conflict-free in the input AF.
+With a probability p for an attack to occur between two arguments, the probability for a set of arguments E of cardinality mto be conflict-free is $(1-p)^m$.
 So, the greater the cardinality of the enforcement request, the lower the probability for enforcement to be possible.
-In particular, in our experiments strong enforcement always fails when m > 20; clearly, the failure rate of strong enforcement grows exponentially with m{\cdot}
+In particular, in our experiments strong enforcement always fails when m > 20; clearly, the failure rate of strong enforcement grows exponentially with m.

-We compared the enforcement computing times for the three approaches (see Figure 4).
-The \times -curve represents the average time to realize the strong enforcement, while the \Box -curve corresponds to the time needed by the algorithm to report the failure when enforcement is impossible.
-For strong and strict argument-fixed (+-curve) enforcement, it appears that the time needed for computing the result is almost always the same whatever the cardinality of the enforcement request and the probability of attacks in the graph: between 2 and 3 seconds.
+We compared the enforcement computing times for the three approaches (see Figure 4).2 For strong (×curve) and strict argument-fixed (+-curve) enforcement, it appears that the time needed for computing the result is almost always the same whatever the cardinality of the enforcement request and the probability of attacks in the graph : between 2 and 3 seconds.
 The cardinality has more influence on the non strict argument-fixed enforcement operator, the smallest enforcement requests being harder to compute.
 When the cardinality grows, the computing time decreases to a few seconds.

-Lastly, we have measured the effort required in term of change (i.e., the number of attacks to be added or deleted) for enforcing E in the AF (see Figure 5).
-Clearly, the effort
+Lastly, we have been interested in measuring the effort required in term of change (i.e., the number of attacks to be added or deleted) for enforcing E in the AF (see Figure 5).
+Clearly, the effort needed grows up with the cardinality of the enforcement request for strong (×-curve) and non strict argument-fixed enforcement (\triangle -curve).
+The curve for strong enforcement